All Episodes

 NBC, ABC, CBS, mad as hell over what the voters did.

-San Francisco Chronicle, yes, on every one of them.
+San Francisco Chronicle, yes on every one of them.

 Los Angeles Daily News, yes on every one.

-Los Angeles Times, yes on everyone but one of them.
+Los Angeles Times, yes on every one but one of them.

-Sacramento B, yes, on every one but one of them.
+Sacramento B, yes on every one but one of them.

-Fresno B, yes, on every one but one of them.
+Fresno B, yes on every one but one of them.

-Santa Rosa Press Democrat, yes, on every one but one of them.
+Santa Rosa Press Democrat, yes on every one but one of them.

-San Jose Mercury News, three out of the two, yes.
+San Jose Mercury News, three out of the two yes.

-Sorry, five out of five out of the six.
+Sorry, five out of the six.

-They uh only only voted no on one.
+They only voted no on one.

-Riverside Press Enterprise endorsed yes, three out of five props.
+Riverside Press Enterprise endorsed yes three out of five props.

-Um, I'm sorry, uh four out of six.
+I'm sorry, four out of six.

 Contra cost.